Get instant connectivity & skip roaming fees

 Awful!
 Very poor network.
 Contacted support and no resolution during stay in RP.

-There are 90 providers and 1400 prepaid data plans available for use in the Dominican Republic.
-With a wide variety of options, travelers can easily find an eSIM that suits their needs.
+More than 90 travel eSIM brands and more than 1500 prepaid data plans are available for use in the Dominican Republic.
+With such a wide variety of options, travelers will find an eSIM that suits their needs.

 In the Dominican Republic, the primary Mobile Network Operators (MNOs) are: